FalkorDB/docs/cypher/indexing.md

 RediSearch provide 2 index configuration options:

-1. Language - Define which language to use for stemming text which is adding the base form of a word to the index.
+1. Language - Define which language to use for stemming text, which is adding the base form of a word to the index.
 This allows the query for "going" to also return results for "go" and "gone", for example.
 2. Stopwords - These are words that are usually so common that they do not add much information to search, but take up a lot of space and CPU time in the index.

 To construct a full-text index on the `title` property using `German` language and using custom stopwords of all nodes with label `Movie`, use the syntax: